Demircivi/swiftness/README.md

 If don't want to mess with the insides, you can also contribute by creating bug and feature reports or by extending the wiki with articles.

 # Disclaimer & License
 This project has been licensed under the GNU GPLv3.
-A copy of the license-text should have been shipped along with the code.
+A copy of the license-text should [is shipped](https://github.com/florian0/swiftness/blob/master/LICENSE) along with the code.
 If not you can find an always up-to-date version at gnu.org - https://www.gnu.org/licenses/gpl-3.0.html.

 *SILKROAD ONLINE* is a trademark of *Joymax Co., Ltd.*
 Trademarks belong to their respective owners.
 All rights reserved.

 # Credits
-Parts of the sourcecode are derived from other tools and guides for Silkroad Online, written by various people.
-I would like to give them credit to their work.
+Parts of the sourcecode and the wiki-content are derived from other tools and guides for Silkroad Online, written by various people.
+I would like to give them credit for their work.
 This list aims to be complete, sorry to anyone i've forgotten. ([A list of the contributors](https://github.com/florian0/swiftness/graphs/contributors) is already created and maintained by GitHub)

 * clearscreen
 * jMerlin